ZacharyGoshen/iris-machine-learning/README.md

 ## Building the Model

 The model I have chosen to use for this data is a logistic regression model.
 Logistic regression is a good choice for this problem since we are using multiple continuous variables to try and predict a categorical outcome.
 This model should have no trouble classifying Setosa samples and should be able to classify the other two species with fairly high accuaracy.

+Before building the model, we must split the data into training